olehdzoba/practice-static-landing-applab/README.md

 ## Credits

-The captivating design of this landing page is credited to [Arifur Rahman Tushar](https://dribbble.com/ArifurRahman).
+The captivating design of this landing page is credited to [Arifur Rahman Tushar](https://dribbble.com/ArifurRahman) downloaded at [Freebiesbug](https://freebiesbug.com/psd-freebies/landing-template-app-showcasing/).
 Special thanks to him for providing this creative design free of charge.

 ---